-Finally, there is evaluation by argument and demonstration, which we have chosen for this paper.
-Following the tradition of recent successful papers (e.g. [20, 33, 46, 47]), we believe that design arguments and demonstrations through use cases provide excellent evidence for the utility of complex, interactive visualization techniques.
-However, we believe that further work by the visualization community is necessary to address the challenges of evaluating bespoke, general purpose visualization tools and to arrive at more rigorous conclusions.
+We instead opt for evaluation by providing a detailed rationale for our design [16] and demonstrate its usefulness in use cases.
+In line with recent successful papers (e.g. [21, 34, 47, 48]), we believe that design arguments and demonstrations through use cases provide excellent evidence for the utility of complex, interactive visualization techniques.